noahdixon/toystore/README.md

 store via an HTTP-based REST API.
 A bash script is also included that is used to start multiple client processes concurrently to examine latency impacts under increasing client load.
 A highly detailed description of the application can be found in the [Design Document](docs/DesignDoc.md).
 This includes the high level objectives, textual and graphical solution overviews, and detailed specifics of the implementation.
+The test cases used to verify the application's functional correctness and examine its performance under increasing load are detailed in the [Testing and Evaluation Document](TestDoc.md).
+Instructions for running the application are outlined below.

 ## Requirements